 It's therefore vital for the industry to recognize open source participation as a crucial part of maintaining your software infrastructure, not just recruiting and public relations tools.

-The Sonatype journey started just as the concept of “open source” software development was gaining steam.
-From our beginning as core contributors to Apache Maven, to supporting the world’s largest repository of open source components (Central), to distributing the world's most popular repository manager (part of the Nexus Platform), we’ve played a meaningful role in helping the world embrace the power of open innovation.
+The Sonatype journey started just as the concept of open source software development was gaining steam.
+From our beginning as core contributors to Apache Maven, to supporting the world's largest repository of open source components (Central), to distributing the world's most popular repository manager (part of the Sonatype Platform), we've played a meaningful role in helping the world embrace the power of open innovation.

 We start by dedicating 10% of our developers' time to their individual improvement.
 This includes assistance to open source projects important to our organization.
 We also have dedicated teams actively working on open source tools to help developers secure and improve their open source projects.